Sachinrodies/Real-time-weather/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is developed by sachin dev

 ## Support